mingqi/clj-chunk-buffer/README.md

 # clj-chunk-buffer

-a write memory buffer base on chunk and TTL.
+a output memory buffer base on size limitation and TTL.

 ## Introduce
 The chunk buffer usually can be used to output buffer for file system, storage or remote data writing.